-Every once in a great while, I whip up a cake that causes people to stop, look, and sigh.
-Then do face plants.
+Every once in a great while, I whip up a cake that causes people to stop, look, sigh, taste, and then do face-plants.
 This blueberry-lemon layer cake is one of those desserts.
 No matter where I serve it–at home, at a potluck, as a birthday cake at a surprise party–people simply stop talking.
 (Yes, it’s because they’re stuffing their faces, and I take it as the greatest compliment.)
-And I know the same will happen for you.
-And while it’s not peak blueberry season, they’re available year-round, so you can enjoy this cake any time you wish.
+And I know the same will happen for you, even when it’s not peak blueberry season, since the little orbs are available year-round, so you can enjoy this cake any time you wish.
 Lord knows The One and I have.–David Leite

 - Butter or nonstick baking spray

 - 3 cups (16 oz) fresh blueberries from 2 pint containers

 - 2 sticks (8 oz) unsalted butter room temperature

 - Grated zest of 2 lemons (about 4 teaspoons)

 - Two (8-ounce) packages cream cheese room temperature